 The 2016 Equal Access Rule, updated from its 2012 iteration, was very explicit in its mandate that access to shelter and housing must conform with, and adhere to, an individual’s self expressed gender identity.
 It builds upon HUD’s 2012 “Equal Access to Housing in HUD Programs Regardless of Sexual Orientation or Gender Identity” rule, which concluded that further research was needed on how best to accommodate transgender and gender non-conforming people when there are shared sleeping quarters or bathing facilities.

-Current threats to the 2016 Equal Access Rule would permit discrimination of trans and gender non-conforming individuals.
+Past threats to the 2016 Equal Access Rule would have permitted discrimination of trans and gender non-conforming individuals.